 A special form of seed funding is provided through the RWTH Start-Up program.
 Project-related start-up funding of up to 20,000 euros supports postdocs in achieveing academic independence and building their research profile.
 Researchers may benefit from the program for up to two years.
-An exception applies to medical reseachers, who may receive support for up to four years.
+An exception applies to medical reseachers and psychologists, who may receive support for up to four years.

 The RWTH Start-Up program must be distinguished from the so-called Entrepreneurship Startup grants, which are targeted at spin-off companies from the University.

 Calls are generally published every year.
 Proposals are submitted via the ERS portal.
 All proposals that fulfill the formal requirements go through a defined selection process.
 At the end of the process the ERS selection committee composes a list of nominees to be confirmed by the Rector's Office.